ibm-cloud-docs/openshift/openshift-storage-update-vpc.md

 [Virtual Private Cloud]{: tag-vpc}

-For VPC clusters with a storage solution such as OpenShift Data Foundation you must cordon, drain, and replace each worker node sequentially.
-If you deployed OpenShift Data Foundation to a subset of worker nodes in your cluster, then after you replace the worker node, you must then edit the `ocscluster` resource to include the new worker node.
+For VPC clusters with a storage solution such as OpenShift Data Foundation you must cordon, drain, and update each worker node sequentially.
+For bare metal worker nodes, use the `worker reload` command instead of `worker replace`.
+If you deployed OpenShift Data Foundation to a subset of worker nodes in your cluster, then after you update the worker node, you must then edit the `ocscluster` resource to include the new worker node.
 {: shortdesc}

-The following tutorial covers both major and minor updates and worker replacement.
+The following tutorial covers both major and minor updates and worker node updates.

 [Major update]{: tag-red}
 :   Complete the steps with this label to apply a major update; for example, if you are updating your worker nodes to a new major version, such as from `4.11` to `4.12` as well as OpenShift Data Foundation from `4.11` to `4.12`.